 This page contains information regarding the system of checks and balances which ensures controlled, coherent, and balanced administration within Wageningen University & Research.
 This page also contains an explanation of how the organisation guarantees integrity and the possibilities for employees and students to report suspected unethical and/or inappropriate behaviour.

 The Wageningen University & Research Corporate Governance Code sets out the principles of good governance.
-The code is based on the University Good Governance Code [Code goed bestuur universiteiten] 2007 (as amended in 2013 and 2018) and those provisions of the Dutch Corporate Governance Code adopted by the Tabaksblat Commission on 9 December 2003 as amended by the Monitoring Corporate Governance Commission (the Frijns commission), which came into effect on 1 January 2009.
+The code is based on the University Good Governance Code [Code goed bestuur universiteiten] 2007 (as amended in 2013 and 2017), and those provisions relevant for Stichting Wageningen Research of the Dutch Corporate Governance Code adopted by the Tabaksblat Commission on 9 December 2003 as amended by the Monitoring Corporate Governance Commission (the Van Manen commission), which was published on 8 December 2016.

 Through this link you will find a list of codes of conduct governing education, research and business operations on the VSNU [Association of Universities in the Netherlands] website.